Yves57/AspNetCoreExt-Qos/README.md

 ## Advanced customization

 - Custom policy gates can be created by implementing the interface `IQosPolicyGate`.
-- To accept specific syntax for the keys, implement `IQosPolicyKeyComputerProvider`.
+- To accept specific syntax for the keys, implement `IQosPolicyKeyEvaluatorProvider`.
 - To globally change/adjust parameters on policies, implement `IQosPolicyPostConfigure`.
 - To create a totally new category of policies, see `IQosPolicyProvider`.
 - To customize the error response, see the interface `IQosRejectResponse` or the default base class `DefaultQosRejectResponse`.